ElvinOuyang/elvinouyang.github.io/_posts/2017-09-15-reuters-w2v-bow-get-started.md

 * The sequencing and relative positioning of the words are largely ignored
 * The resulted features are sparse, making it harder to build predictive models with

+Although these two drawbacks could be fixed with n-gram and dimensionality reduction, it is an analyst's dream to have a model like Word2Vec that gives you sensible vector representation of words that's useful for semantic analysis.

 ## Load Reuters Dataset

 Before applying the models, I will generate a dataframe with the corpora.
-The first step is to download the reuters data and check what's inside.
+The first step is to download the reuters data and check out what is inside.

 ```python